MFR6340/theenglishextension.org/young-world-3/unit-3: Help.md

 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 This unit covers what to do in a traffic accident, First Aid, and calling Emergency.
-To expand on this unit, the books below give
+To expand on this unit, the books below give examples of both animals and people who provided assistance in various emergencies.

 ### Magic Treehouse Fact Tracker: Dog Heroes, by Mary Pope Osbourne